Algorithm XXX: SC-SR1: Matlab software for solving shape-changing L-SR1 trust-region subproblems: Introduction

 This paper is organized as follows: In Section 2, we review \LSR{} matrices, including the compact representation for these matrices and a method to efficiently compute their eigenvalues and a partial eigenbasis.
 In Section 3, we demonstrate how the shape-changing norms decouple the original trust-region subproblem into two problems and describe the proposed solver for each subproblem.
-Finally, we show how to construct a global solution to (\ref{eq:trustProblem}) from the solutions of the two decoupled subproblems.
+Finally, for each shape-changing norm, we show how to construct a global solution to (\ref{eq:trustProblem}) from the solutions of the two decoupled subproblems.
 Optimality conditions are presented for each of these decoupled subproblems in Section 4.
-In Section 5, we demonstrate the accuracy of the proposed solver, and concluding remarks can be found in Section 6.
+In Section 5, we demonstrate the accuracy of the proposed solvers, \jb{and compare them on a collection of large-scale optimization problems.} Concluding remarks can be found in Section 6.